-When money is tight, it is easy to dip into your savings account to help you over the rough spots during the month.
-However, you may find that your savings is not actually growing, and it can be difficult to see any progress.
-Usually, this means you are having issues with your budget or planning.
-Here are seven ways you can stop dipping into your savings account each month.
+Having to dip into your savings account month after month means you are having issues keeping your budget or planning.
+Here are seven ways you can stop dipping into your savings account each month, and start building savings instead.

 Set Up an Emergency Fund

-If you have a separate emergency fund to handle unexpected expenses, then you will no longer need to dip into your savings account to cover things like car repairs.
+If you have a separate emergency fund to handle unexpected expenses, then you will no longer need to dip into your savings account to cover unexpected expenses like car repairs or medical bills.

-Although it may seem like you are dipping into savings, you really are not because you have earmarked these funds ahead of time to cover these expenses.
+Although using your emergency fund may seem like you are dipping into savings, you really are not because you have earmarked these funds ahead of time to cover these expenses.

 Move Your Savings to Another Bank